amyzhang-commits/amyzhang-commits.github.io/README.md

 ## About

+Hi! 👋
-Hi!👋 I’m Amy.
+I’m Amy.

-🌀 I spiraled into **data analytics** through music, architecture, and the manifold patterns in between.
-What I love most is the moment a dataset stops feeling abstract and becomes become something like **an instrument**—playable, knowable, subtly expressive, with emergent motifs and themes.
+I spiraled into **data analytics** through music, architecture research, and a deep love for the feedback frameworks of cybernetic anthropology (think Bateson’s *Steps to an Ecology of Mind*).
+What I love most is the moment a dataset stops feeling abstract and starts to feel like **an instrument**—playable, knowable, subtly expressive, revealing emergent motifs and themes.

 The projects below are ones I’ve pushed to the limit over the past year—curious, stubborn, **committed, from repo to runtime**.
-In return, each one pushed me to listen in more closely, discerning the contours of next steps from the trace of events.
+In return, each one pushed *me* to listen more closely, discerning the next steps from the trace of events.

 **Data is a language.
 Language enables connection.
 Data analytics scaffolds curiosity.**

-Thanks for stopping by; I’m looking forward to connecting and exploring alongside you soon!
+Thanks for stopping by.
+I’m looking forward to exploring, collaborating, and building what comes next—together.

 ---